rvnrstnsyh/NodeserverTS/README.md

   </a>
 </div>

-# Nodeserver
+# NodeserverTS

-NodeserverTS (superset) is a Back-End server template or framework that has been prepared in such a way that it is ready to be used.
+NodeserverTS (superset) is a Back-End server codebase that has been prepared in such a way that it is ready to be used.

 ## Ready-to-use Features